stjornvisi/Stjornvisi/README.md

 ##Get resources

-Make sure you have bower set up, and the go to
+Make sure you have [Bower](http://bower.io/) set up, and the go to

-    $ <full/path/to/workspace>/Stjornvisi/module/Stjornvisi/public/stjornvisi/
+    $ cd <workspace>/Stjornvisi/module/Stjornvisi/public/stjornvisi/
     $ bower install
     $ bower install bootstrap-sass-official

 ##Get database
 Go to the running production server and do `mysqldump` on the old database.
 Copy it to your local machine and install it. (make sure that there exists a database called `stjornvisi_production`)

     $ mysql -u root stjornvisi_production < /<path/to/dump.sql>

 Then run the migration script on top of it

-    $ mysql -u root stjornvisi_production < <full/path/to/workspace>/Stjornvisi/module/Stjornvisi/assets/db/migrate.sql
+    $ mysql -u root stjornvisi_production < <workspace>/Stjornvisi/module/Stjornvisi/assets/db/migrate.sql

-Then you need to run the testing database (make sure that there exists a database called `stjornvisi_test`)
+Now you need the testing database (make sure that there exists a database called `stjornvisi_test`)

-    $ mysql -u root stjornvisi_test < <full/path/to/workspace>/Stjornvisi/module/Stjornvisi/assets/db/stjornvisi-empty.sql
+    $ mysql -u root stjornvisi_test < <workspace>/Stjornvisi/module/Stjornvisi/assets/db/stjornvisi-empty.sql

-##Run

-Now go back to the root _public_ folder and run the builtin-server

-    $ cd <full/path/to/workspace>/Stjornvisi/public
-    $ php -S 0.0.0.0:8080

 ##RabbitMQ
+The Stjornvisi module is dependent on RabbitMQ to do it's long running tasks.
+Installing RabbitMQ is easily done with brew.

 ###Install the Server
 Before installing make sure you have the latest brews: